codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/preview-environments.md

 max-width="100%"
 %}

-As explained in [pull Requests]({{site.baseurl}}/docs/ci-cd-guides/pull-request-branches/), we want to make this pipeline applicable only to a PR-open event and PR-sync events that capture commits on an existing pull request.
+As explained in [Pull Requests and branches guide]({{site.baseurl}}/docs/ci-cd-guides/pull-request-branches/), we want to make this pipeline applicable only to a PR-open event and PR-sync events that capture commits on an existing pull request.

 {% include image.html